kuboto809/digitalgarden/src/site/notes/Notes/Programming/C++ Basics.md

 > ```
 > The above program prints `1 2`.
 Note that count won't be initialized to 0 every time fun () is called.
 Static variables are only initialized once and live till the end of the program

+It can also be used to make a function only visible in its definition file, not all files (A function by default is a global function).
+Syntax: `static definition_of_a_function`.
+So that this function is only accessible in current file.
 **Local permanence**
 If we declare a static variable in a function, it won't get destroyed after the function ends.
 Also, other functions in the same file cannot see it.
 ## Using constants